31 May 2024

 Wiener Filme

-After the war he had comparatively little success, with the exception of the film Die Sünderin/The Sinner (Willi Forst, 1951) starring Hildegard Knef and Gustav Fröhlich.
-The frank treatment of social and sexual mores in Germany during and after the war ánd a modest nude scene of Knef created a furor at the release, but the film went on to attract an audience of seven million people.
+After the war, Willi Forst emerged on the postwar film scene to reestablish Austrian film as an internationally important cinema and founded a new publication in April of 1946, Film, which was edited by Josef Malinahad.
+In the cinema, Forst had comparatively little success, except for the film Die Sünderin/The Sinner (Willi Forst, 1951) starring Hildegard Knef and Gustav Fröhlich.
+The frank treatment of social and sexual mores in Germany during and after the war and a modest nude scene of Knef created a furore at the release, but the film went on to attract an audience of seven million people.

-At Senses of Cinema, professor Robert von Dassanowsky writes that Forst is "one of Austrian and Central European cinema's greatest filmmakers and influential industry figures, whose lack of presence in the international film 'canon' of important directors today is one more casualty from the negligence that has greeted Austrian cinema since the collapse of its commercial film industry in the 1960's."
+Robert von Dassanowsky writes that Forst is "one of Austrian and Central European cinema's greatest filmmakers and influential industry figures, whose lack of presence in the international film 'canon' of important directors today is one more casualty from the negligence that has greeted Austrian cinema since the collapse of its commercial film industry in the 1960s."

 Willi Forst